Are Nuts Good for Managing Blood Sugar?

 Published:

-It works great for an hour and then you hit a wall.
+It works great for an hour, and then you hit a wall.
 You’re tired and can’t concentrate.
-Before you know it, you are distracted, scanning your phone, or find yourself nodding off.
+Before you know it, you are distracted, scanning your phone, or nodding off.
 Maybe you hit the kitchen or break room again for something else to eat or drink to give you another boost.

-You probably didn’t think about how those choices may be impacting how quickly you “crashed.”
-But, those mid-afternoon slumps do have a lot to do with what you eat and drink because they affect your blood sugar.
+You probably didn’t think about how those choices may impact how quickly you “crashed.”
+But those mid-afternoon slumps do have a lot to do with what you eat and drink because they affect your blood sugar.

-Let’s look at how nuts might be a good choice for preventing blood sugar spikes and energy slumps.
+Let’s examine how nuts might be a good choice for preventing blood sugar spikes and energy slumps.

 • High in protein, fiber, and healthy fats